Swiss Public Transport Pass 2026: GA CHF 3'995, Half-Fare

 Can I share my GA with my spouse?

 No. The GA is nominative and includes a photo.
-However, the family tariff (CHF 2'600 per adult member with one full-price GA in the household) reduces the combined cost.
+However, the GA Familia tariff (a second parent pays CHF 2'290 in 2nd class when one parent already holds a full-price GA in the same household) reduces the combined cost.

 Does the GA cover mountain cableways?